 The gap isn't technical knowledge.
 It's knowing how to connect AI to your workflow in a way that actually saves time instead of creating more work.
 That's what I help with.

 I don't just explain how AI works.
 I help you integrate it into your actual workflow.
-We figure out which models fit your needs, how to structure your processes to work with AI effectively, and how to build tools you can own and maintain.
+I'll figure out which models fit your needs, how to structure your processes to work with AI effectively, and how to build tools you can own and maintain.

 You don't need to become an AI expert.
 You just need someone who understands both the technology and your business reality to guide you through it.